Ruth 2 Step 1 Pray & Step 2 Survey

 2. A study journal.

-Step five involves revisiting what you’ve discovered throughout this study, so plan to record at least some highlights from Steps One – Four.
-I’m old-school and like the pen/pencil and paper method for journaling my studies, but it’s okay if that’s doesn’t work for you.
-If you don’t have time to physically write or type your notes, consider dictating them into a notes app or recording audio files, instead.
+To finish this study we’ll need to review what we’ve learned, so plan to record at least some highlights from your work in Steps 1-4.
+I’m old-school and like the pen/pencil-and-paper method for journaling my studies, but it’s okay if that doesn’t work for you.
+If you don’t have time to physically write or type your notes, consider dictating them into a notes app, or recording audio files, instead.

-If you just don’t have the bandwidth to study right now, no problem.
+Or, if you just don’t have the bandwidth to study right now, no problem.
 You’re welcome to just read the posts I publish here.
 They’ll help you become more familiar with the process and show you how the Spirit speaks to my situation.
-I’m praying there will be enough similarities between my life and yours that you’ll find it worth your while to keep checking in with me, even if you can’t study on your own yet.
+I’m praying there will be enough similarities between my life and yours that you’ll find it worth your while to keep checking in with me, even if you can’t dig in yourself this time.

 Dig-In Challenges